 Reverend Dr. Frank K. Thomas, a native of Detroit, Michigan, joined the United States Army after completing his secondary education at Henry Ford High School in 1982.
 He served as a Combat Engineer for 25 years ending his career as the Senior Military Science Instructor at Wake Forest University.
 He was most recently the Director of Custodial Services, Facilities and Campus Services at the university.
 He is a member of the prestigious Sergeant Audie Murphy and Sergeant Morales clubs; a life member of the Association of the United States Army, the Non-Commissioned Officers Association, and the Big Red One (BRO) Society.
-His military awards are extensive…they include the Corps of Engineers Bronze Order of the de Fluery Medal.
+His military awards are extensive…they include the Meritorious Service Medal and the Corps of Engineers Bronze Order of the de Fluery Medal.

 Dr. Thomas accepted his call to the gospel ministry in June 1985 and was ordained in January 1989 at his home church New Jerusalem Temple Baptist Church in Detroit, Michigan.
 He received a Master of Ministerial Arts degree from the A.L.
 Hardy Academy of Theology in Seattle, Washington and an honorary Doctor of Divinity degree from St. Thomas Christian University in Jacksonville, Florida.
 During his military career, Dr. Thomas served military congregations in Korea; Fort Lewis, Washington; Aschaffenburg, Germany; Fort Ord, California; and as pastor of congregations in Kosovo and Schweinfurt, Germany.
 He also served in several ministry capacities within baptist churches in Olympia, Washington and Orange Park, Florida.